jplebre/KataCollection/Specifications/ClamCard.md

 **Scenario:** Multiple Return Journeys<br>
 Given Michael has an Oyster Card<br>
 And Michael travels from Asterisk to Barbican<br>
-  And Michael travels from Barbican to Asterisk within the same day<br>
+And Michael travels from Barbican to Asterisk<br>
-  And Michael travels from Asterisk to Balham within the same day<br>
+And Michael travels from Asterisk to Balham<br>
-  And Michael travels from Balham to Asterisk within the same day<br>
+And Michael travels from Balham to Asterisk<br>
-  Then Michael will be charged £3.00 for his journey<br>
+Then Michael will be charged £3.00 for his first journey<br>
-  And a further £2.50 for his second journey<br>
+And a further £1.50 for his second journey<br>
 And a further £3.00 for his third journey<br>
-  And a further £1.00 for his final journey<br>
+And a further £1.00 for his fourth journey<br>